taetscher/ICARUS/README.md

 ### ICARUS

-explain history (ICARUS & ICARUSv2), how to use and implement

 A sensible threshold value for analysis would seem to be upwards of `"thresh" : "0.83"`, as below there are too many false positives.

 The checkpoint version of ICARUS which was ultimately used was ckpt#344750.